Zack-Hu-Nottingham/CW-Artificial-Intelligence-Method/report.md

 ##### 2-2 swap (neighborhood 4) & 1-3 swap & 2-3 swap

-After designing and implementing the first three algorithms, I found that there does not exist an obvious way to improve the current situation.
+After designing and implementing the first three algorithms, I found that there is no obvious way to improve the current situation.
 So I tried on some variants of 1-1 swap: 2-2 swap, 1-3 swap, and 2-3 swap.
 Unfortunately, they did not have a significant improvement on the current solution.

-Implementing any of these algorithms could only make difference on easy instances, e.g. making the easy instances all 0.
+Implementing any of these algorithms could only make a difference on easy instances, e.g., making the easy instances all 0.
 I think the reason behind this is that they are all variants of 1-1 swap.
 They could be replaced by 1-1 swap.

-Finally I choose 2-2 swap as the fourth neighborhood.
-Though in the code you may find there exist neighborhood 5 and 6, but I did not choose to make use of them, .i.e. these part of codes would be escaped.
+Finally, I chose 2-2 swap as the fourth neighborhood.
+Though in the code you may find there exist neighborhoods 5 and 6, I did not choose to make use of them, i.e., these parts of codes would be escaped.

-Below is the overall performance after adding one item transfer algorithm (neighborhood 1), 1-1 swap algorithm (neighborhood 2) and 2-2 swap (neighborhood 4).
+Below is the overall performance after adding one item transfer algorithm (neighborhood 1), 1-1 swap algorithm (neighborhood 2), and 2-2 swap (neighborhood 4).
 It could be seen that the combination of these three algorithms is quite efficient and performs well.

 | Performance (gap with best-known objective) | 0 bin       | 1 bin      | 2 bin | 3 bin | 4 bin |
 | ------------------------------------------- | ----------- | ---------- | ----- | ----- | ----- |